 Literary and art scholars have suggested that the moments refers to in this section of the poem refer to two additional paintings Auden would’ve been able to see in the Musées Royaux des Beaux-Arts de Belgique.

-The speaker makes it clear from the first line of the second stanza which work he is speaking of.
-It is important to his narrative that the reader have a full understanding of what he was looking out.
+The speaker makes it clear from the first line of the second stanza which works he is speaking of.
+It is important to his narrative that the reader has a full understanding of what he was looking out for.
 The painting is utilized as an example of how suffering can be occurring quite close by and be far beyond what anyone sees.
-In the painting there are a number of different figures all of whom
+In the painting, there are a number of different figures all of whom